Williamug/dev-time-tracker/README.md

 ```

 **Note:** All time intervals are specified in seconds.
 To convert to minutes, divide by 60 (e.g., 1200 seconds = 20 minutes).

+## Troubleshooting

+### Health Reminders Not Showing

+If health reminders are not appearing in the status bar:

+1. **Check Extension Logs**:
+   - Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P)
+   - Run "Developer: Open Extension Logs"
+   - Look for errors related to HealthService or HealthStatusBar

+2. **Verify Configuration**:
+   - Ensure health reminders are enabled in settings:
+     ```json
+     "devtimetracker.health.breakReminderEnabled": true,
+     "devtimetracker.health.postureReminderEnabled": true,
+     "devtimetracker.health.eyeStrainEnabled": true
+     ```

+3. **Check Status Bar Space**:
+   - The status bar has limited space
+   - Try collapsing other status bar items
+   - Check if reminders appear when you click the status bar area

+### Backend Connection Issues

+If you experience issues with the backend connection:

+1. **Verify API Configuration**:
+   - Check that `devtimetracker.apiUrl` is correctly set
+   - Ensure your API token in `devtimetracker.apiToken` is valid

+2. **Check Network Connectivity**:
+   - Verify you can access the API URL from your machine
+   - Check for any firewall or proxy issues

+3. **Inspect Console Logs**:
+   - Open Developer Tools (Help > Toggle Developer Tools)
+   - Check the Console tab for network or authentication errors

 ## Usage